MiguelAvillez/tudat-space/docs/source/_src_examples/simulation_examples/delfi_simple_example_page.rst

 Create propagator settings
 --------------------------

 We have defined all the ingredients for the propagator settings.
 Let's create translational propagator settings for this case.
-For more detailes, also for other propagator dynamics, visit :ref:`simulation_propagator_setup`.
+For more details, also for other propagator dynamics, visit :ref:`simulation_propagator_setup`.

 .. code-block:: python